GetStream/stream-feed-flutter/packages/stream_feed/README.md

 # Official Dart Client for [Stream Activity Feeds](https://getstream.io/activity-feeds/)

->The official Dart client for Stream Activity Feeds, a service for building feed applications.
-This library can be used on any Dart project and on both mobile and web apps with Flutter.
+> The official Dart client for Stream Activity Feeds
+> a service for building feed applications.
+This library can be used on any Dart project
+> and on both mobile and web apps with Flutter.

 **🔗 Quick Links**